Viktorwikland/Dynamo-Installer/README.md

+### Notes:
-Note: This solution of managing dynamo is made extra easy since I know all of my colleagues have had all of the Revit versions installed the same way - meaning the directories of the default folders and dynamo versions dont differ from computer to computer.
+This solution of managing dynamo is made extra easy since I know all of my colleagues have had all of the Revit versions installed the same way - meaning the directories of the default folders and dynamo versions dont differ from computer to computer.

 You might have to change the directories specified in the .ps1 slightly depending on which version of dynamo your company uses with each Revit version.